pyroscope/rtorrent-ps/docs/DebianInstallFromSource.md

 For shared multi-user setups, this works fine also — compile and install to `/opt/rtorrent` using `./build.sh install`, then provide access to all users by calling `chmod -R go+rX /opt/rtorrent`.
-Perform the steps from "rTorrent configuration" onwards for each user repeatedly, so they get their own instance.
+Perform the steps from *rTorrent Configuration* onwards for each user repeatedly, so they get their own instance.

 :computer: | Most of the command blocks further below can be cut & pasted wholesale into a terminal.
 Note that `bash` _here documents_ (`... <<'EOF'`) **MUST** be pasted at once, up to and including the line having a single `EOF` on it.